-A handyman or handywoman provides a service of physical labour that entails the repair, maintenance or construction of something.
+A handyman or handywoman provides a service of physical labour that entails the repair, maintenance, or construction of something.
 For the purposes of this article, we’ll stick with the term ‘handyman’ as it’s the most commonly used phrase.
+In 2025, the demand for reliable and skilled handymen remains strong, with both residential and commercial clients looking for professionals to maintain their properties.

 A handyman business is an essential service that will always be in demand.
-A well-established handyman business has the potential to be a successful and stable venture, so if you’re thinking of starting one, then you’re on the right track!
+A well-established venture in this field has the potential to be both successful and stable, so if you’re thinking of starting one, you’re definitely on the right track!

-However, like with any other business, it’s important to get all the legal and business things sorted so you can focus on the work itself without any worries.
+However, like any other business, it’s important to get all the legal and business matters sorted so you can focus on delivering quality work without unnecessary worries.

-When you’re starting a handyman business, you need to consider matters such as business structure, taxes, legal agreements and a few more things – we’ll discuss them in this article, so keep reading to find out more.
+When starting a handyman business, you need to consider aspects such as business structure, tax obligations, legal agreements, and more – we’ll delve into these topics below, so keep reading to find out more.

 How Do I Start A Handyman Business?

-A handyman business starts off the same as all businesses in Australia.
-In order to get your business off the ground and legally recognised, you will need to apply for an Australian Business Number (ABN).
+Starting a handyman business in Australia in 2025 follows the same foundational steps as any other business.
+To get your venture off the ground and legally recognised, you will need to apply for an Australian Business Number (ABN).
+It’s also a good idea to review the latest legal requirements for starting a business to ensure you comply with current regulations.

-Once you’ve decided on a business name, get your business name registered
+Once you’ve decided on a business name, make sure to get your business name registered without delay.

 What Do You Need To Start A Handyman Business?

-Finally, you’ll need to sort out all the right paperwork such as your registration, taxes, licences and legal agreements.
-We’ll discuss this in more depth below.
+Finally, organise all the essential paperwork such as business registration, tax compliance, licences, and legal agreements.
+We’ll explore these aspects in more detail below.

 Which Business Structure Do I Choose For A Handyman Business?

 Many handyman businesses choose to operate as a sole trader.
-This means there is only one owner of the business and that owner is personally liable for the business.
-It’s relatively simple and cheap to set up a sole trader business, making it an appealing option.
+This structure means there is one owner who is personally liable for the business’s obligations.
+Its simplicity and low setup costs make it an appealing starting point for many.

 Do I Need A Licence To Start A Handyman Business?